piyushpatel2005/ruby-on-rails/lessons/rails-intro/README.md

 Job.first.person # get the person associated with this job
 ```

 If we have array of jobs as `jobs` object.
 We can replace person's jobs using `person.jobs = jobs` whereas `person.jobs << jobs` will append jobs. `person.jobs.clear` will disassociate jobs from this person by setting foreign key to NULL.
 The records will still remain in respective tables.
 We can have jobs assigned to any person.
-Check out [coursera-rails-actionpack/advanced_ar/db/seeds.rb] and see how jobs are created for first and last person.
+Check out [seeds file](coursera-rails-actionpack/advanced_ar/db/seeds.rb) and see how jobs are created for first and last person.
 This way jobs `create` and `where` function can be scoped to a person.

 ```ruby
 rake db:seed